hugodias/x-slider/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple, beatutiful, responsive and lighweight slider that don't suck.
+Simple, beautiful, responsive and lightweight slider that don't suck.

 == Description ==
 The most famous sliders are only based on images and titles, but in most cases we use these sliders to display the posts, and there lies the problem.